The Very Best of Collette and Sharon O'Neill

-The Very Best of Collette and Sharon O'Neill is a combined compilation album from New Zealand born, Australian pop singers Collette and Sharon O'Neill.
+The Very Best of Collette and Sharon O'Neill is a combined compilation album from New Zealand born, Australian pop singer Collette and New Zealand pop singer Sharon O'Neill.

 It was Collette's first compilation album and O'Neill's second.
 The album was released on CBS Records' budget label J&B. The album received little promotion and was a commercial failure, failing to chart.

 The album was notable as it included the O'Neill track "Power", marking the first time it was included on an album.